Learn everything you need to know about the turn card in poker, including some essential strategy tips to improve your game.

 The Turn Poker Strategy

-Strategy is important in poker since every decision you make can mean the difference between losing your stack and taking down the pot.
+Poker strategy is important since every decision you make can mean the difference between losing your stack and taking down the pot.
 Unlike other casino games, it’s you versus other players, and the choices you make affect your chance of success.

 There is no “one size fits all” poker strategy.
 The right decision at any moment will depend on your hand, table position, the betting street, and your experience level, among other factors.